Pollinating Tomatoes under HPS and MH Grow Lights

 (Vicksburg, MS USA 39180)

-I have a Better Boy tomato that is growing under inside grow lights.
+I have a Better Boy tomato that is growing under indoor grow lights.
 It is blossoming now and has been for about 2 weeks.
 Will an oscillating fan cause it to pollinate, or do I have to pollinate manually?
 I have read the article about using an electric tooth brush to pollinate, but I am lazy, do not understand that technique and prefer the oscillating fan if it will do the trick.

 Answer: While certain crops, like corn, are exclusively pollinated by the wind, tomatoes rely quite a bit on the action of bees for pollination.
 The difference between corn and tomatoes is that corn flowers open up to release their pollen, while tomatoes produce their pollen inside a protected part of the flower that does not open to release the pollen....these "pollen sacs" have only a very tiny hole from which pollen can escape.